lhq5520/Mountify-Commerce/README.md

+# About Mountify:

+This is a full-stack e-commerce platform built with Next.js 16, TypeScript, PostgreSQL (Neon), NextAuth, and Stripe Checkout + Webhooks.
+The backend uses Next.js API Routes with JWT authentication, bcrypt hashing, and server-validated pricing, while the frontend follows modern React patterns with App Router and reusable components.
+Payments are fully implemented with Stripe Session + Webhook lifecycle, including order creation, pending → paid status, and secure server-side verification.

+The basics are in place, but like a good sword, it still needs careful sharpening.

-This is a ecommerce website - still under development. the following step record how this website was constructed
+the following step record how this website was constructed

 Version 4A is the Minimal Viable Product!
 It contains all what a e-commerce website except a few patches.